 All Printers: All-in-One

 Our AssessmentStaples.com sells lots of all-in-one printer models, including some that attract hundreds of customer reviews.
 The most popular multifunction printers have hundreds of reviews.
 Staples.com doesn't censor users posting negative reviews, and plenty can be found.

 Our AssessmentThis retail photo equipment site sells a wide range of photo-centric printers -- including all-in-one photo printers -- and draws hundreds of customer reviews for the most popular ones.
 This is a great place to check owner feedback if you plan to print photos with your printer.

 by Contributors to Amazon.com

 Our AssessmentAmazon sells all-in-one printers from most major brands.
-Some multifunction printers have hundreds of reviews, others only a handful.
+Some multifunction printers have hundreds and even thousands of reviews, others only a handful.
 The review page for each MFP includes a box that contrasts the most helpful positive and negative reviews, and that can be useful.

 Our AssessmentBestBuy.com sells printers from all of the major brands, and the site attracts thousands of customer reviews.
 Each review includes a star rating and a "Would you recommend this to a friend?" rating.
 You can easily sort printers by type and rating to find the best ones.